rbarrois/django_xworkflows/doc/internals.rst

         - :class:`~django.db.models.ForeignKey` to the user responsible for the transition
         - timestamp of the operation

-        The default :class:`BaseTransitionLog` model is :class:`django_xworkflows.xworkflow_log.models.TransitionLog`,
-        but an alternative one can be specified in :attr:`log_model`.
+        The default :class:`TransitionLog <BaseTransitionLog>` model is :class:`django_xworkflows.xworkflow_log.models.TransitionLog`, but an alternative one can be specified in :attr:`log_model` or :attr:`log_model_class`.

-        .. hint:: Override this method to log to a custom :class:`BaseTransitionLog` without generic foreign keys.
+        .. hint:: Override this method to log to a custom TransitionLog with complex fields and storage.

     .. method:: log_transition(self, transition, from_state, instance, save=True, log=True, *args, **kwargs)

         .. fix VIM coloring **

-        In addition to :func:`xworkflows.Workflow.log_transition`, additional actions are performed:
+        In addition to :meth:`xworkflows.Workflow.log_transition`, additional actions are performed:

         - If :attr:`save` is ``True``, the instance is saved.
         - If :attr:`log` is ``True``, the :func:`db_log` method is called to register the